 Then I thought, screw it!
 It’s challah, for heaven’s sake.
 It’s my favorite challah, in fact, and I have tasted many.
 (I am not just saying this because my mom is reading this.
 Hi Mom!)

 Anyway.
 I am posting it because you deserve it.
 You are good readers.
-Ugh fine, mostly I am posting this for myself, because are you really a food blogger if you haven’t posted a nostalgic “My Mother’s Something Something” recipe?
+OK, fine, mostly I am posting this for myself, because are you really a food blogger if you haven’t posted a nostalgic “My Mother’s Something Something” recipe?
 I need street cred.
-Bear with me, y’all.
+Bear with me, please and thanks.

 This challah is simple.
 One bowl.
 Proof the yeast in the water with a bit of sugar.
 Add the oil, the eggs, the rest of the sugar.
 Don’t forget the salt!
 Slowly, slowly knead in the flour.
 I can tell you about the time I poured all 5 lbs. of flour into my too-small Kitchen Aid and it ended up literally everywhere but the bowl.
 Like, on my face and in my hair.
 And all over the counter I had just painstakingly scrubbed clean.
 I can tell you about that time, but I’d rather not.
 (It happened yesterday.
 OK, we’re not talking about this anymore.)

 The dough rises for an hour.
-It will look threatening, especially as it oozes out of its bowl and surpasses you in size.
+It will reach the top of the bowl, possibly even surpass you in height.
 That’s okay.
 It’s doing its job!
 Punch it down.
 Let it rise again.
 Now, time to shape.

 This challah is good with hummus, tahini, eggplant dip, and roasted garlic cloves.
-It’s also amazing for french toast, grilled cheese and, um, to eat plain, when you are bored.
+It’s also amazing for french toast, grilled cheese and, um, just to eat plain.
+Go.
+Make my mama’s challah now, thank me later.
+Shabbat shalom!

 Yields: 5 loaves